 1) Skills coaching

 An effective marriage therapist will coach the two of you in the skills that enable couples to succeed as partners in life.
-The therapist also hopefully will guide you in using win-win coflict resolution skills to guide you to new solutions on the issues about which you tend to spin your wheels or fight.
+The therapist also hopefully will guide you in using collaborative dialogue and win-win conflict resolution skills to guide you to new solutions on the issues about which you have been spinning your wheels or fighting.

 2) Look backwards at the sources